 - Executive communication skills training

-Top takeaways to engage leadership
+Top takeaways toward leadership engagement

 Your internal communications program (and your intranets) need executive communication and engagement.
 To get started, these are the most important points: